-Embroidered pleat-work (smocking) and what appears to be honeycomb smocking was a common element in garb and aprons of the 15th and 16th centuries in Germany.
+Embroidered pleat-work (smocking) and what “appears” to be honeycomb smocking was a common element in garb and aprons of the 15th and 16th centuries in Germany.
 Visit my article “Was it Honeycomb Smocking on 16th c.
 German Clothing, or something else…” for a discussion.
 I created this hands-on demo in January 2020 to present at SCA events, and it covers basic fold pleating technique and honeycomb smocking (aka spot style).
 The text, pictures, and diagrams in this article are the authors; this is an introduction to established techniques and is very similar to techniques used today (Fabric Manipulation: 150 Creative Sewing Techniques by Ruth Singer).
 There are plenty of resources on the web for historically accurate techniques, see links at the bottom for more in-depth tutorials.

 Fabric (16 x 8) inches, marking pen (water erasable preferred), ruler, needle, thread, scissors.